SpecOps New Year’s Eve “Bubble Party” with Hooters Girls Goes Terribly, Horribly, Wrong*

 While it was hard for us to find anyone other than SEALs who were willing to talk about this incident, we were able to get some solid answers from within the pages of the released report on the incident.
 First and foremost, how did dozens of Hooters girls, none of whom (presumably) have top secret security clearances, get access to the 160th pilots and airframes in the first place?

-There is no word yet as to the total dollar amount of damage, but it is expected to be at least a Class B Aviation incident, reportable to SOCOM.
+There is no word yet as to the total dollar amount of damage.
+But it is expected to be at least a Class B Aviation incident, which is reportable to SOCOM.
 Four MH-60W helicopters and two “Little Bird” attack helos are estimated to be total losses.
 At press time, there was no word yet as to General Mulholland’s reaction to the news.